ivanlai/Plotly-App-UK-houseprices/README.md

         mkvirtualenv py38 --python=/usr/bin/python3.8
         pip install -r requirements.txt

-In the "Web" tab in the Pythonanywhere webpage after login:
+In the "Web" tab in the Pythonanywhere webpage:

 - Update the wsgi file in the Code section (to be the same as wsgi.py in repo).